mazzielafa/datastructures-algorithms/README.md

     Fast look ups
     Can be used to find the value of an interger - when implementing, need to define how much Once 50% full, need to double it

+    Set - Doesn't save a value, saves a property name .has .get .set
+    {}, Map, Set

+4. Array - Organises items sequentially in memory
+    Can be looked up by key, can insert something in the middle (shift & delete in the middle of an array)

+    value with _(variableName) means it's private and we should not be accessing it outside of the class.
 */